niebert/PanDocElectron/README.md

 * convert `MyProject.wiki` to HTML presentation, creates a filename `MyProject_reveal.html`.
 * convert `MyProject.wiki` to [RevealJS](http://lab.hakim.se/reveal-js/#/) presentation, creates a filename `MyProject_reveal.html`.

 The basic version of output format get the standard extension `odt`, `docx` or `html`.
-To avoid overwriting the files with the same file extensions and underscore filename expand is used (eg. `_reveal` for RevealJS format as an output format with the file extension `.html`.
+To avoid overwriting the files with the same file extensions (e.g. `html`), default filenames are expanded with the output format (eg. `_reveal` for RevealJS format as an output format with the file extension `.html`.

 ### 3.2 Project subdirectories
 In a PanDocElectron Project 4 subdirectories are created.